The right chord

-Amar Chitra Katha's latest title is a biography of the late Carnatic vocalist MS Subbulakshmi
+Amar Chitra Katha's latest title is the biography of late Carnatic vocalist MS Subbulakshmi.

 Madurai in Tamil Nadu, also known as Madhurapuri, is home to two goddesses: Meenakshi Amman and Madurai Shanmukhavadivu Subbulakshmi."
-This is the first line of Amar Chitra Katha's latest title MS Subbulakshmi: Queen of Carnatic Music.
-The book chronicles the life of Subbulakshmi — the first musician to be awarded the country's highest civilian honour, Bharat Ratna — and celebrates her contribution to Indian culture.
+This is the first line of Amar Chitra Katha's (ACK) latest title MS Subbulakshmi: Queen of Carnatic Music.
+The book that chronicles the life of Subbulakshmi — the first musician to be awarded the country's highest civilian honour, Bharat Ratna — and celebrates her contribution to Indian culture.
 It was launched last week at the Narada Gana Sabha music festival in Chennai.
-However, what separates this work from others of its ilk is that this biography is presented in comic book format.
+However, what separates this work from others of its ilk is that this biography has been presented in comic-book format.